-PROPOSAL 2: To ratify the appointment of Grant Thornton LLP to act as the Company's Registered Independent Accountants for the year ended December 31, 2011. □ FOR □ AGAINST □ ABSTAIN PROPOSAL 3: To approve, on an advisory basis, the compensation of our named executive officers. □ FOR □ AGAINST □ ABSTAIN PROPOSAL 4: To approve, on an advisory basis, whether an advisory vote on the compensation of our named executive officers should occur once every one, two or three years. □ ONE □ TWO □ THREE PROPOSAL 5: To approve the issuance of additional securities to holders of shares of Series C Preferred Stock that would result in such holders having received, in the aggregate in connection with the issuance of the Series C Preferred Stock, 20% or more of our outstanding common stock. □ FOR □ AGAINST □ ABSTAIN PROPOSAL 6: To approve the amendment to our Articles of Incorporation to increase the authorized number of shares of our common stock from 30,000,000 to 55,000,000. □ FOR □ AGAINST □ ABSTAIN PROPOSAL 7: To approve the Amerigon Incorporated 2011 Equity Incentive Plan. □ FOR □ AGAINST □ ABSTAIN
+PROPOSAL 1: The election to the Board of Directors of the nominee(s) specified in the Proxy Statement: ☐ FOR all nominees THHOLD from all nominees Lon E. Bell, Francois J. Castaing, Daniel R. Coker, John M. Devine, Maurice E.P.
+Gunderson, Oscar B. Marx III and James J. Paulsen TTHHOLD fro om the nominees lis ted below (INSTRUCTION: To withhold authority to vote for particular nominee(sof the nominees below, your shares w space below.
+If you ı list less than a PROPOSAL 2: To ratify the appointment of Grant Thornton LLP to act as the Company's Registered Independent Accountants for the year ended December □ FOR □ AGAINST □ ABSTAIN PROPOSAL 3: To approve, on an advisory basis, the compensation of our na med executive officers. \square FOR ☐ AGAINST □ ABSTAIN PROPOSAL 4: To approve, on an advisory basis, whether an advisory vote of executive officers should occur once every one, two or three years. n the compensation of our named □ ONE □ TWO IN □ THREE PROPOSAL 5: To approve the issuance of additional securities to holders of that would result in such holders having received, in the aggregate in connect C Preferred Stock, 20% or more of our outstanding common stock. □ AGAINST □ ABSTAIN PROPOSAL 6: To approve the amendment to our Articles of Incorporation to of shares of our common stock from 30,000,000 to 55,000,000. o increase the authorized number □ FOR □ AGAINST □ ABSTAIN PROPOSAL 7: To approve the Amerigon Incorporated 2011 Equity Incentive e Plan. ☐ FOR □ AGAINST □ ABSTAIN